magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

 On Debian/Ubuntu systems, you may first need `apt-get install python-pip
 build-essential python-dev libffi-dev libssl-dev`.
-On Fedora it's
+On Fedora it's `dnf
-`python-devel` and `libffi-devel`.
+install python-pip python-devel libffi-devel openssl-devel gcc-c++
+libtool redhat-rpm-config`.
 On OS-X, you may need to install `pip` and
 run `xcode-select --install` to get GCC.
-Note: on Windows, python2 may work
+On Windows, python2 may work
 better than python3.
+On older systems, `pip install --upgrade pip` may
+be necessary to get a version that can compile all the dependencies.

 If you get errors like `fatal error: sodium.h: No such file or directory` on
 Linux, either use `SODIUM_INSTALL=bundled pip install magic-wormhole`, or try